Pauan/rust-dominator/README.md

 [![crates.io](http://meritbadge.herokuapp.com/dominator)](https://crates.io/crates/dominator)
 [![docs.rs](https://docs.rs/dominator/badge.svg)](https://docs.rs/dominator)

-Zero cost declarative DOM library using FRP signals for Rust!
+Zero-cost ultra-high-performance declarative DOM library using FRP signals for Rust!

 Status
 ======

+Dominator is one of the fastest DOM frameworks in the world ([it is just as fast as Inferno][benchmark]), and it scales incredibly well even with very large applications.

+Dominator is close to the metal, it has almost no overhead, which means it is almost never the bottleneck, instead the bottleneck is the browser itself.

+Despite that, it doesn't sacrifice ergonomics: it provides a convenient high level declarative API which feels similar to React, but is designed for Rust and FRP signals.

 It is generally feature complete, though more convenience methods might be added over time.

 It is quite stable: breaking changes are very rare, and are handled with the normal semver system.

 I have successfully used Dominator on multiple large applications, and it performed excellently.

-Dominator is one of the fastest DOM frameworks in the world ([it is just as fast as Inferno][benchmark]), and it scales incredibly well even with very large applications.
-Dominator is so fast that it is almost never the bottleneck, instead the real bottleneck is the browser itself.

 Running the examples
 ====================